dthain/opsys-sp25/project4/index.md

-This project will bring together a variety of concepts that you have studied so far: process management, thread synchronization, and scheduling.
+This project will bring together a variety of concepts that you have studied so far: process management, thread synchronization, and job scheduling.
 We aren't going to talk through every little function you should use; you will need to review prior material and look up documentation as needed.